Caradt

 Avans University of Applied Sciences

-Annemarie Piscaer is a researcher in the Biobased Art and Design research group, and tutor on the New Design and Attitudes study programme at St. Joost School of Art & Design.
+Annemarie Piscaer is a researcher in the Situated Art and Design research group and tutor on the New Design and Attitudes study programme at St. Joost School of Art & Design.

 Annemarie Piscaer arrow